Bahia Palace is a stunning, 19th century palace in Marrakesh.

 Pace yourself.

-Alternate between sightseeing and finding places in the shade to have a long cool drink and avoid too much sun exposure.
+Alternate between sightseeing and finding places in the shade to have a long rest with a cool drink to avoid too much sun exposure.
 There are plenty of beautiful spots with banana trees and beautiful tall palms to relax beneath.

-Wear cotton or linen clothing.
+Wear natural fibres like cotton or linen clothing.

-Natural fibres are breathable and perfect for wearing in hot weather.
+They are breathable and perfect for wearing in hot weather.
 Choose loose clothing that covers your arms and shoulders.
 They allow the air to circulate and help to evaporate sweat, keeping you cooler.

 Stay hydrated.

-Carry bottled water at all times to keep yourself from dehydrating.There are plenty of little kiosks dotted about selling reasonably priced water.
-Check the seals before purchasing for peace of mind.
+Carry bottled water at all times to keep yourself from dehydrating.There are plenty of little kiosks dotted around the medina selling reasonably priced water.

-Plan to do more during the evening.
+Plan to do more during the evening when it’s cooler.

-Some of the tours begin later in the day, and trips to Agafay desert begin before sunset.
-The square comes alive in the evening, and most of the souks are still trading until quite late.
+Some of the tours begin later in the day, and trips to Agafay desert begin just before sunset.

 Wear high factor sunblock and keep your head covered.

-The sun can be pretty fierce, and it’s easy to burn when you’re up on the rooftops, even in March.
+The sun can be pretty fierce, even as early as March.

-Visit the water slides of Oasiria or bathe in the pools around the city.
+Visit the water slides of Oasiria.

 Take advantage of the air conditioning available and consider taking an afternoon nap.

-If you follow these few simple rules, you should have an enjoyable visit whatever time of year you decide to travel.
+If you follow these simple rules, you should have an enjoyable visit whichever time of year you decide to travel.

-It’s about planning your trip wisely.
+It’s about planning your trip beforehand.

 Consider what it is you want from your experience.